What is the WHO Code?

 The MAIF Agreement

 Individuals, as well as ABA members and volunteers, are able to lodge a complaint with the Department of Health.

 If you receive a letter stating that your complaint is out of scope of the Agreement or that the company is not in breach of the MAIF Agreement, do not be discouraged.
 Statistics are kept on all complaints handled by the secretariat and these are used to inform the Health Minister of the types of concerns that people have.
 They will also used for future reviews of the Agreement.

 Implementing the WHO Code in full

 Breastmilk substitutes have a legitimate role to play in circumstances where a child is not breastfed and cannot access expressed or donor breastmilk.
 However, inappropriate formula promotion and early introduction of solid foods undermines breastfeeding which is why the WHO Code came into effect.
 The Australian Breastfeeding Association stills upholds an expectation that the protective measures afforded by the WHO Code would be implemented in full.

-The Australian Breastfeeding Association asks the Australian Government to progress this by replacing the MAIF Agreement with the full implementation of the WHO Code.
+The Australian Breastfeeding Association asks the Australian Government to progress this further by replacing the MAIF Agreement with the full implementation of the WHO Code.
 Australian mothers, babies and families deserve supportive environments to enable the optimal nourishment of their children.

 Australian food exporters and food aid agencies are also called upon to ensure they don’t act in a way that contravenes the WHO Code.
 The Australian Government has the power to suspend or remove export licences for companies that do not meet Australian expectations of behaviour.
 This is an area which is worthy of more focussed attention.